 How Technology Improves the Caregiver Experience

 For senior living communities, a positive caregiver experience is more than just job satisfaction and happiness.
 It’s something deeper.
-It’s about being engaged and emotionally committed to your organization, its goals, and ultimately, the residents.
-That commitment is what compels a caregiver to go above and beyond the call of duty and provide exceptional care.
+Caregiving is about being engaged and emotionally committed to your organization, its goals, and ultimately, the residents.
+That commitment is what compels a professional caregiver to go above and beyond the call of duty and provide exceptional care.

 Employee experience might be a buzzword, but in the senior living community industry. it has a direct impact on resident satisfaction and a community’s success.

 In fact, according to Gallop’s State of the Global Workplace Report:

 “Organizations that score in the top quartile for employee engagement have almost double the success (composite financial, customer, retention, safety, quality, and absenteeism metrics) than those in the bottom quartile.”

 So, how can community leaders enable and promote the caregiver experience and promote the caregiver experiences that match caregiver duties to skills?
 The answer includes technology and data-driven solutions.

 Providing continued care for residents of a senior living community can be physically, mentally, and emotionally demanding.
 In some facilities, caregiver burnout happens far too often due to the demanding nature of working on a nursing care team.

 Many caregivers are dissatisfied with the job when challenges go unresolved.
 A common sentiment amongst those who exit the industry is that they’re underpaid, overworked, and feel as if they’re not actually making a significant impact on healthcare outcomes.
 All these reasons can lead to caregiver burnout.
 This is why senior living communities have one of the highest employee turnover rates of any industry in the country.